-3.2.6 Implementation details
+2.2.6 Implementation details

 Paillier is implemented by four classes: PubKey, PrivKey, Ciphertext, and ReadOnlyCiphertext.
 PubKey.encrypt converts a BigInt into either a Ciphertext or a ReadOnlyCiphertext by the encryption function above.
 The distinction between these is that a ReadOnlyCiphertext does not know the random r that was used to form it, and so is created by decrypting a ciphertext that originated with another peer.
-A regular Ciphertext maintains knowledge of r and the plaintext it enciphers, which enables using Protocol 3.4.1.
+A regular Ciphertext maintains knowledge of r and the plaintext it enciphers.
+This makes it capable of proving by the scheme presented below.

-3.3 Shared random values
+2.3 Shared random values

 A large part of Risk involves random behaviour dictated by rolling some number of dice.
-To achieve this, a fair protocol must be used to generate random values consistently across each peer without any peer being able to manipulate the outcomes.
+To achieve this, some fair protocol must be used to generate random values consistently across each peer without any peer being able to manipulate the outcomes.

-This is achieved with a standard application of bit-commitment, and properties of \mathbb{Z}n .
+This is achieved through bit-commitment and properties of \mathbb{Z}n .
 The protocol for two peers is as follows, and generalises to n peers.